rudnam/rudnam.github.io/src/content/blog/simple-image-zoom/index.md

 document.addEventListener("astro:page-load", setupZoom);
 ```

-Then include this in your astro layout:
+Then include this in your astro layout (e.g., `src/layouts/PageLayout.astro`):

 ```astro
 <body>